wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-sql-query.md

 ### Spatial functions

 DocumentDB supports the following Open Geospatial Consortium (OGC) built-in functions for geospatial querying.
-For more details on geospatial support in DocumentDB, please see [Working with geospatial data in Azure DocumentDB](documentdb-geospatial.md).
+For more details on geospatial support in DocumentDB, please see [Working with geospatial data in Azure <!-- deleted by customization DocumentDB](/documentation/articles/documentdb-geospatial) --><!-- keep by customization: begin --> DocumentDB](documentdb-geospatial.md) <!-- keep by customization: end -->.

 <table>
 <tr>